jenkins-x/jx-docs/content/en/docs/using-jx/pipelines/envvars.md

 ### ${VERSION}

 This particular variable is populated by Jenkins X when running pipelines.
-You can use this to tag docker images or anything else where you need a version number for the application you’re building
+You can use this to tag docker images or anything else where you need a version number for the application you’re building.

 For Release pipelines, Jenkins X will look up the latest Git tag and use that as a basis for the value, increment it and create a new tag.
 Say your latest tag is `1.3.34`, Jenkins X will populate `${VERSION}` with `1.3.35` and will tag the HEAD of the master branch with the same value.
 This all happens automatically, giving you a record of the last successful build of the master branch.